-The Cortex-A78 core implements the Reliability, Availability, Serviceability (RAS) extension to the Armv8-A architecture which provides mechanisms for standardized reporting of the errors generated by cache protection mechanisms.
+The Cortex-X1 core implements the Reliability, Availability, Serviceability (RAS) extension to the Armv8-A architecture which provides mechanisms for standardized reporting of the errors generated by cache protection mechanisms.

-When configured with core cache protection, the Cortex-A78 core can detect and correct a 1-bit error in any RAM and detect 2-bit errors in some RAMs.
+When configured with core cache protection, the Cortex-X1 core can detect and correct a 1-bit error in any RAM and detect 2-bit errors in some RAMs.

+Note

-For information about SCU-L3 cache protection, see the Implementation options section in the Arm[®] DynamIQ[TM] Shared Unit Technical Reference Manual.
+or information about SCU-L3 cache protection, see the Implementation options in the Arm® DynamIQ that and Unit Technical Reference Manual. ?TM

+area one recument reference manual.